-Refractive error is a defect in the eye’s ability to focus an image accurately onto the back of the eye.
-It is detected with a vision test called a refraction and is routinely performed during an eye examination from an Optometrist.
+A refractive error is the eye’s inability to focus an image accurately onto the back of the eye.
+An optometrist can easily diagnose it with a non-invasive refraction test.
 There are four types of refractive error found in the human eye, which are:

 “My book up close is in focus, but I can’t see Table Mountain clearly in the distance.”

 Myopia is also known as short-sightedness or near-sightedness and comes from the Greek words “myops” meaning near-sighted and “ops” meaning eye.
-Myopia is a refractive error where the parallel rays of light entering the eye focuses in front of the retina causing a blurred image to form on the macula.
-This condition is mainly attributed to the elongation of the eyeball, specifically the posterior (back) part of the sclera, and/or the curvature of the cornea being too steep.
+Myopia is a refractive error where the parallel rays of light entering the eye, focus in front of the retina.
+This causes a blurred image to form on the macula.
+This condition is mainly attributed to the elongation of the eyeball, specifically the posterior (back) part of the sclera, and/or the curvature of the cornea is too steep.

-There are varying degrees of myopia ranging from low to high myopia.
-People who have high amounts of myopia, -6.00 Diopters and higher, are more at risk to develop associated pathology like floaters and retinal detachments and should have their eyes checked regularly.
+There are varying degrees of myopia- from low to high myopia.
+People with high amounts of myopia (-6.00 Diopters and higher), are more at risk to develop associated pathology like floaters and retinal detachments and should have their eyes checked regularly.

-“I can see Table Mountain clearly in the distance, but I struggle to read me book.”
+“I can see Table Mountain clearly in the distance, but I struggle to read my book.”

 Hyperopia is also known as hypermetropia, farsightedness or longsightedness and is derived from the Greek words “hyper” meaning over or beyond and “ops” meaning eye

-It occurs when the length of the eyeball is too short for the cornea’s curvature, and the parallel rays of light entering the eye are brought to focus behind the retina causing a blurred image to form on the macula.
+Hyperopia is when the parallel rays of light entering the eye, are brought to focus behind the retina causing a blurred image to form on the macula.
+Normally when it occurs when the length of the eyeball is too short for the cornea’s rounding (curvature).

-Symptoms of hyperopia include difficulty seeing near objects clearly, eye fatigue when reading and even blurred distance vision in severe cases of hyperopia.
+Symptoms include difficulty seeing near objects clearly, eye fatigue when reading or in severe cases, even blurred distance vision.
 Hyperopia can occur at any age and is one of the main causes of infantile squint eyes when one or both eyes turn inward.

 Hyperopia is often confused with another refractive error called Presbyopia, which also causes blurred near vision.
-Although most of the symptoms of presbyopia are similar to hyperopia, the origin of the refractive error is different and is present with all people from their 4th decade of life.
+Although symptoms of both are quite similar, the origin of the refractive error differs.
+And Presbyopia is present with all people after their 4th decade of life.

 Astigmatism is derived from the Greek words “a” meaning without, “stigma” meaning a point, spot or mark and “ops” meaning eye.

-Astigmatism is a refractive error where the parallel rays of light entering the eye cannot be focused clearly to a point on the retina because the curvature of the cornea and/or crystalline lens of the eye are not equal or spherical in all the meridians.
+Astigmatism is a refractive error where the parallel rays of light entering the eye cannot be focused clearly to a point on the retina.
+Reasons might be due to the irregular rounding (curvature) of the cornea and/or crystalline lens of the eye.

 To understand astigmatism, imagine a cross drawn on the cornea.
-The curvature of the cornea on the one meridian (leg) of the cross will be different to the curvature of the cornea on the other meridian (leg) of the cross.
-The effect of this is when the eye focuses on an object in space the light rays traveling in on one meridian of the cross will focus on a different distance behind the eye than the light rays traveling in on the opposite meridian.
+The curvature of the cornea on the one meridian (leg) of the cross will be different from the curvature of the cornea on the other meridian (leg) of the cross.
+The effect of this is when the eye focuses on an object in space the light rays travelling in on one meridian of the cross will focus on a different distance behind the eye than the light rays travelling in on the opposite meridian.

 “My arms are getting too short”